icub-tech-iit/documentation/docs/sw_installation/icub_head_manual.md

 yarpdev --list
 ~~~

-among the others the list should contains also the selected devices
+among the others, the list should contain also the selected devices
 like:

 ~~~